Input

 How is SHA-256 used in Bitcoin?

-Bitcoin uses SHA-256 as its proof-of-work mining algorithm.
-Miners must find a nonce that, when hashed with the block data using SHA-256, produces a hash below a target threshold.
-Learn more about the Bitcoin block hashing algorithm.
+Bitcoin uses SHA-256 (double-hashed) for its proof-of-work algorithm.
+Miners must find a nonce that makes the block header hash below a target threshold.
+This is computationally expensive by design.
+Learn more at the Bitcoin block hashing algorithm wiki.

 Is my data sent to a server?